theKashey/react-scroll-locky/README.md

 👫 Stands more that one instance.

-🔥 Support nested scrollable elements.
+🔥 Supports nested scrollable elements.

+🤔 Supports nested locks

+### Just wrap your content with `<ScrollLocky />` and it block any iterations with the rest of a page.

 All due to [React-Locky](https://github.com/theKashey/react-locky) it uses underneath